By: Posted on Published:

 Today we celebrate Martin Luther King Jr day by honoring the great MLK.

 While the kids are off from school today, take a few minutes to explain the significance of what the day means and the man behind it.
+Then repeat.

-Who is Martin Luther King?
+Who is Martin Luther King Jr?

-He was a good man who fought hard to gain rights for black people in America, when they were being treated badly.
+Martin Luther King Jr was a good man who fought hard to gain rights for black people in America, when they were being treated badly.

 What does “equal” mean?